-In 2016, Irish writer/playwright Sue Healy’s work work has been supported and developed by Arts Council England, Dublin’s Abbey Theatre, the Peggy Ramsay Foundation and Waterford County Council/Tyrone Guthrie Centre.
-Her debut stage production, ‘Brazen Strap’ showed at the King’s Head Theatre.
-Sue was also a finalist for the 2016 Eamon Keane Playwriting Prize, the 2016 Nick Darke Award and the 2016 Old Vic 12.
+Last year, Irish writer/playwright Sue Healy’s work was supported and developed by Arts Council England, Dublin’s Abbey Theatre, the Peggy Ramsay Foundation and Waterford Corporation/Tyrone Guthrie Centre.
+Her debut stage production, ‘Brazen Strap’ showed at the King’s Head Theatre and she was a finalist for the 2016 Eamon Keane Playwriting Prize, the 2016 Nick Darke Award and the 2016 Old Vic 12.
+Most recently, she had a short piece in the inaugural Fizzy Sherbet event at the Hackney Attic, January 2017.

 In previous years, Sue’s nine radio dramas have broadcast on BBC Radio 4, WLRfm, KCLR96fm; she has also won the Sussex Playwrights’ Award, presented in the Festival of Contemporary European Drama and has had staged readings of her work in London, Norwich, Brighton and Cornwall.